Horticulture

 The Santa Fe Garden Club sponsors continuing workshops, lectures and field trips to share information about the special challenges of gardening in this high desert environment.

-• High Country Gardens, by David Salman, needs no introduction.
-Relevant on their site now is their Fall-Blooming Bulbs catalog. https://www.highcountrygardens.com/flower-bulbs/spring-flower-bulbs
+• High Country Gardens, needs no introduction. https://www.highcountrygardens.com/flower-bulbs/spring-flower-bulbs

 • Garden Gate Magazine https://www.gardengatemagazine.com.
 Featured on this very colorful site are articles like “Guide to Edible Flowers.
 Also, check out their YouTube Channel, “Talk and Tour,” for how-to guides.
 Online now is a free, on-demand series of classes on organic gardening, in collaboration with Horticulture magazine.